The Jackbox Party Pack: The Jackbox Party Pack (2014)

 The Jackbox Party Pack was released on PlayStation 3, PlayStation 4, and Xbox One on November 19, 2014, and for Microsoft Windows and macOS on November 26, 2014.
 The Xbox 360 version was released on November 3, 2015, alongside retail editions for these console platforms published by Telltale Games.
 The Nintendo Switch version was released on August 17, 2017.

 You Don't Know Jack 2015 is based on the standard format for You Don't Know Jack games.
-One to four players are tasked to answer multiple choice trivia questions presented obscurely in the game's "high culture meets pop culture" format.
-Players earn in-game money for answering correctly in a shorter amount of time and lose money for wrong answers.
+One to four players are tasked to answer multiple-choice trivia questions presented obscurely in the game's "high culture meets pop culture" format.
+Players earn in-game money for answering correctly in a short amount of time and lose money for wrong answers.
 Multiplayer games also feature "screws", where one player can force another player to answer immediately and can earn a bonus if the "screwed" player answers incorrectly or fails to answer.
 The player with the most money at the end wins.

-Drawful is for 3–8 players and is a drawing game.
+Drawful is for 3 to 8 players and is a drawing game.
 Each round starts with each player individually being given a playful phrase and a drawing canvas on their local device.
 They have a short amount of time to draw out that phrase.
 Following this, each picture is presented to all players, and the players except for the artist must enter a phrase they think the picture represents.
 Then, all those replies, along with the actual phrase for that picture, are presented to the players to make their vote of what they think the original phrase was.
 The artist of the picture gets points for every other player that guessed their original phrase, while those who wrote other phrases get points for votes their phrase gets.
 The player with the most points at the end wins.